Evelyn Tripp

 Evelyn Tripp (1927-1995) was a leading fashion model of the 1950s and 1960s.

-Evelyn Tripp was born in Flat River, Missouri, in 1927, the daughter of a lead miner.
+Evelyn Tripp was born in a small home on the outskirts of Gumbo, Missouri, in 1927, the daughter of a lead miner.

 Tripp was discovered by an assistant to Louise Dahl-Wolfe, the Harper's Bazaar photographer, whilst working as a clerical assistant when shopping on New York's Fifth Avenue.

 She appeared on the cover of 40 magazines, starting with Vogue in January 1949.

 She was married to Stan Young.
-She died of colon cancer at her home in Remsenburg, Long Island, New York, aged 67.
+She died of colon cancer at her home in Remsenburg, Long Island, New York, aged 68.